• Skip to primary navigation

 A hand showing a can of opened canned sardines showing the fillets of canned sardines inside the can with olive oil

-Simple ways to use canned sardines include spreading them on toast, topping them over your pizza, adding them to your favorite salad, tossing them with pasta and more!
-I’ll be sure to share so many recipes including canned sardines now that I’ve found Mina sardines!!
+Simple ways to use canned versions include spreading them on toast, topping them over your pizza, adding them to your favorite salad, tossing them with pasta and more!

 Sardines Vs. Anchovy